chyyyyeung/Emoji_data_science-IN-R/README.md

 ## Welcome to GitHub Pages

 Recently, I have been working on Emoji analysis in daily conversation focusing on linguistic field.
 During the research, I made some discovery which I find quite interesting.
 MoCoda is a research-oriented database which obtains data through voluntary upload from the users.
 In order to have a full access to the database, an account is required.
+As for the package in R, I primaryly use rvest, tidyverse, ggplot2 and emo.
+I use rvest and tidyverse for data processing, ggplot2 for data visualization.
+Emo provides the full list of 3507 emojis, and many useful tools such as emoji matching, filtering.
+Of course, it is not the only way to do it, but this package make things easier.

 You can use the [editor on GitHub](https://github.com/chyyyyeung/Emoji_data_science-IN-R/edit/main/README.md) to maintain and preview the content for your website in Markdown files.